Black, gray, brown, red, cream, fawn, white, sable, brindle

-You will also find that this pooch is a great candidate for hikes, bike rides, and other strenuous activity.
+You will also find that this pooch is a great candidate for hikes, bike rides, and other strenuous activities.
 Both of the Beaski’s ancestors were very active whether hunting or pulling sleds.
-Both do great in cold climates, however, when the weather is hot and humid their exercise level should be monitored closely so they do not get overheated.
+Both do great in cold climates; however, when the weather is hot and humid, their exercise level should be monitored closely so they do not get overheated.

 Training the Beaski is not super easy, yet it is not very difficult.
 As an intelligent breed, they are eager to please and learn.
 That being said, they have a stubborn and independent nature that can make training a little more difficult.
 The most important thing to remember is to have patience.
 Repetition and consistency work well with this type of dog.

 Something else to keep in mind is the sensitivity level of the Beaski.
 They tend to react poorly to punishment and can become fearful and timid which can lead to destructive behaviors.
 Positive reinforcement works best for obedience, behavioral, and potty training.

 It is also important to socialize your dog as early in life as possible.
 Getting them used to other animals, children, sights, and sounds is important, so they will be well-rounded throughout their life.
 Again, keep in mind that this can be a stubborn animal that may push boundaries.
 A firm yet gentle hand is paramount and will inevitably get the job done.